 Myron J. Kaplan has been with McGill since 2007.
 Myron is a conscientious and detail-oriented attorney.
 He is well versed in real estate, general corporate, and banking law.
-The principal focus of Myron’s practice is representing businesses, both publicly and closely held, in a broad range of matters, including formation, mergers and acquisitions, contracts, and real estate.
+The principal focus of Myron’s practice is representing businesses in a broad range of matters, including formation, mergers and acquisitions, contracts, and real estate.

 Myron cares deeply about clients and their business interests.
 He has a wealth of experience and knowledge that he generously shares with clients and attorneys alike.

 Myron was born in Omaha, Nebraska and attended the University of Nebraska, where he earned a Bachelor of Science degree in Business Administration with distinction in 1979.
 Myron graduated cum laude from Creighton University School of Law in 1982.
 Myron belongs to the Omaha and Nebraska State Bar Associations.
 He is admitted to practice in the State of Nebraska and has earned the AV Preeminent designation in Martindale-Hubbell® Peer Review Ratings™, the gold standard in attorney ratings, and also recognized by his peers in The Best Lawyers in America for his work in corporate law.